Sacred Eating: Meal Time as a Spiritual Time

 We thank Great Spirit for the resources that made this food possible;

-we thank the Earth Mother for producing it,
+We thank the Earth Mother for producing it, and

 May the wholesomeness of the food before us, bring out the wholeness of the Spirit within us.